 Deep gray Stoke may be one of the stronger colours in our California Collection palette, but this striking combination turns it on its head, using it as the lighter foil to Tar.
-A ceiling and trim painted in Ammonite, from our core collection, keeps things feeling light.
+A ceiling and trim painted in Ammonite, from our signature collection, keeps things feeling light.

 Faded Terracotta CC8

 This sun-drenched look is all about keeping the contrast low.
 By pairing Faded Terracotta with creamy New White and red-based Pointing rather than bright whites, our experts have created a scheme that feels fresh and exciting, but with a subtly aged feel.